 Interworking service provides features to support the network discovery and selection process a STA uses to choose the network with which to associate.
 GAS provides a non-AP STA access to an advertisement server (e.g., an IEEE 802.21 Information Server(#580)), which can provide a rich set of information to aid the network discovery and selection process.
 In addition, interworking service provides lightweight features that also facilitate this process.
 The following subclauses describe several use cases illustrating how these features can be used to aid in network discovery and selection:

-Airport: A traveling businesswoman needs to connect via an airport hotspot to her enterprise network to download email and information from the customer database.
+Airport: A traveling businessperson needs to connect via an airport hotspot to their enterprise network to download email and information from the customer database.

 Shopping: A shopper visits a shopping mall and wants to use a smartphone to discover items on sale.

-Sales meeting: A salesperson(#3246) visiting a customer accesses his guest network.
+Sales meeting: A salesperson(#3246) visiting a customer accesses their guest network.

 Museum: A visitor to a museum uses a smartphone to obtain virtual docent service.